 Cracks will generally appear in the weakest areas of the wall, such as around a window frame.
 This is usually because a window compromises the strength of the wall slightly, causing cracks to appear.
 These aren’t usually anything to worry about, however a crack at the top of a door frame, or one that extends diagonally from the corner of a door is slightly more serious.
 These could be another sign of foundation damage or shifting foundations.

 A crack that allows daylight to come into your home could be a concern.
 This is because it means the whole wall has shifted and not just on one side.
 Usually, a crack will appear on an external wall but cannot be seen inside, and vice versa.
 However, one large crack that appears to go through the whole house can be a sign of subsidence.

 Whether your home insurance covers cracked walls generally depends on the cause.
-For instance, Age Co’s buildings insurance covers some damage caused by subsidence and ground heave, however, you will not be insured against subsidence if the building or its foundations are made from materials that shrink or expand, it’s caused by settlement or if the foundations don’t meet Building Regulations.
-In this instance, you could be required to pay an excess fee, and this could be higher than a standard fee and depends on the age of the building.
+For instance, Age Co’s buildings insurance provided by LV= covers some damage caused by subsidence and ground heave, however, you could be required to pay an excess fee, and this could be higher than a standard fee.
 Cracks caused by your home naturally settling will not be covered.
-If in doubt, you should contact your insurance provider, however fixing such an issue yourself is relatively easy.
+If in doubt, you should contact your insurance provider.

 If the cracks you’re trying to repair are quite large and deep, or wider than five millimetres, you may need to contact a structural engineer who can determine the cause and how it can be fixed.
 However, small hairline cracks in a plastered wall can be repaired relatively easily.
 Speak to a professional for advice.